Creating a Disaster Recovery Plan for Your WordPress Site

 Do A Dry Run

 An important aspect of a Disaster Recovery Plan is to try and reduce the risk of a disaster as far as you can.

 Choosing The Right Host

 Your host should be appropriate for your acceptable downtime limits.

-If you (or your client) wants minimal downtime for their ecommerce site, then hosting on a bargain-basement shared-hosting platform is not going to provide the required uptime and probably not the response speed you want if a disaster occurs.
+If you (or your client) want minimal downtime for their eCommerce site, then hosting on a bargain-basement shared hosting platform is not going to provide the required uptime and probably not the response speed you want if a disaster occurs.